 Frequently Asked Questions About Banks in Canada

-What are the big five banks in Canada?
+What are the largest banks in Canada?

-The “Big Five” banks in Canada are the Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD Bank), Scotiabank, Bank of Montreal (BMO), and Canadian Imperial Bank of Commerce (CIBC).
+The “Big Five” banks are the Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD Bank), Scotiabank, Bank of Montreal (BMO), and Canadian Imperial Bank of Commerce (CIBC).
 These domestic banks collectively dominate the Canadian banking sector.

 Which bank is best in Canada?